2024 Most Promising Places to Work in Student Affairs

 • PROJECT TEAM BIOGRAPHIES

-Dr. Terrell Strayhorn is professor of higher education at Illinois State University, where he also holds appointments in women’s, gender & sexuality studies.
-He is director of the Center for the Study of HBCUs at Virginia Union University, where he also serves as visiting scholar in the Evelyn Reid Syphax School of Education and Department of Psychology.
-Additionally, he is president and CEO of Do Good Work Educational Consulting Group, a research firm that partners with leading colleges and schools to improve policy and practice as a way of ensuring all students’ success.
-Author of 12 books, more than 200 journal articles, chapters, and reports, Strayhorn is an internationally known student success expert, equity researcher, and public speaker.
-Diverse: Issues in Higher Education named Strayhorn an Emerging Scholar, and he has received ACPA’s Emerging Scholar, Annuit Coeptis, and Diamond Honoree Awards. @tlstrayhorn
+Dr. Terrell Strayhorn is professor of education and psychology at Virginia Union University (VUU), where he also serves as associate provost and interim dean of the School of Arts & Sciences.
+He is director of research in the VUU Center for the Study of HBCUs.
+Given his expertise in higher education, psychology, and his consequential research on sense of belonging, Strayhorn has visiting or adjunct appointments at several access-driven institutions.
+He is president and CEO of Do Good Work Professional Consulting, a research firm that partners with leading colleges and schools to improve policy and practice, as a way of ensuring all students’ success.
+Author of 15 books, more than 250 journal articles, chapters, and reports, Strayhorn is an internationally known student success expert, equity researcher, and public speaker.
+Diverse: Issues in Higher Education named him an Emerging Scholar and he has received ACPA’s Emerging Scholar, Annuit Coeptis, and Diamond Honoree Awards.

-Dr. Royel Johnson is an associate professor of higher education at the University of Southern California.
-In addition, he serves as the director of student engagement at the USC Race and Equity Center and faculty in the Pullias Center for Higher Education.
+Dr. Royel Johnson is associate professor of education and social work at the University of Southern California, where he also serves as director of the National Assessment of Collegiate Campus Climates at the USC Race and Equity Center.
 Johnson is a nationally recognized expert on issues of educational access, racial equity, and student success.
 His work has an unapologetic focus on Black and institutionally marginalized populations like those impacted by the criminal punishment, child welfare, and inequitable educational systems.
-He has published over 60 academic publications, including two books: Racial Equity on College Campuses: Connecting Research and Practice and Enacting Student Success: Critical and Alternative Perspectives for Practice.
-In 2020, he received ACPA’s Emerging Scholar Award. @royeljohnson
+He has published over 50 academic publications, and several books such as Racial Equity on College Campuses: Connecting Research and Practice.
+He’s been recognized by ACPA as both an Emerging Scholar and Diamond Honoree.

-This project also benefitted from the contributions of many others who have helped contact administrators, write institutional profiles, and elicit quotations from personnel at featured institutions.
-These include (in alphabetical order): Stanley Gates, Shay Merritte, Danny Ndungu, Tiffany Steele, Catherine Wang, Anton Smith, Gabriel Kim, and Daniel Thomas.
+This project also benefitted from the contributions of many others over the course of time who have helped contact administrators, write institutional profiles, and elicit quotations from personnel at featured institutions.
+These include (in alphabetical order): Stanley Gates, J’Quen Johnson, Gabriel Kim, Shay Merritte, Danny Ndungu, Anton Smith, Tiffany Steele, Daniel Thomas, and Catherine Wang.
 The original advisory board for this project included Drs.
 Tracey Cameron, Stan Carpenter, Kristen Renn, Joan Hirt, and Sue Saunders.

 PROMISING PRACTICES

-Promising practices are specific, actionable insights that were gleaned from survey data and speaking with teams of student affairs practitioners from the most promising places to work.
-These Promising Practices are not necessarily “best practices” per se as what works well on one campus may not achieve the same results on another.
-Instead, we present them as promising practices that, according to annual and trend lines for MPPWSA, seem to consistently produce desirable outcomes in practice.
+Promising practices are specific, actionable insights that were gleaned from survey data and one-on-one or group interviews with teams of student affairs practitioners from the most promising places to work.
+These Promising Practices are not necessarily “best practices,” per se—as what works well on one campus may not achieve the same results on another.
+Instead, we present them as promising practices that according to annual and trend lines for MPPWSA seem to have potential for consistently producing desirable outcomes in practice.

 DEMONSTRATED COMMITMENT TO INCLUSIVE EXCELLENCE

-Beyond the development of taskforces and strategic plans for achieving diversity or inclusive excellence within their division, senior leaders at this year’s Most Promising Places to Work in Student Affairs (MPPSA) maintained very clear commitments to the translation and implementation of such efforts within their day-to-day operations.
+Beyond the development of taskforces and strategic plans for achieving diversity or inclusive excellence within their division, senior leaders at this year’s Most Promising Places to Work in Student Affairs (MPPWSA) maintained very clear commitments to the translation and implementation of such efforts within their day-to-day operations.
 For example, one vice president commissioned a committee to develop a comprehensive guide for the recruitment and retention of diverse staff.
-Grounded in empirical research-related multiculturalism in education and social justice, this guide offers hiring committees and supervisors actionable items to follow to achieve the diversity they envision for their unit.
+Grounded in empirical research related to multiculturalism in education and social justice, this guide offers hiring committees and supervisors actionable items to follow to achieve the diversity they envision for their unit.
 As another example, staff are encouraged to discuss hiring goals with human resources (HR) recruiters and to request full view of candidates without pre-screening.
-This strategy helps ensure that all candidates are carefully considered.
+This strategy helps ensure that all candidates are carefully considered, and it empowers the team to make decisions about who they’re looking for and the skills needed in potential applicants.

 ENCOURAGE WORK ACROSS SILOS

-In addition to excelling in their assigned roles or positions, staff at many of the MPPWSA were incentivized to work on projects outside of their normal divisions and functions.
-For an example of how allowing work across silos contributes to a promising place to work, look at this year’s featured institutions in terms of dining services, counseling services, and financial aid, to name a few.
-One reason for the success of these campus services is a result of the cross-pollination that occurred when they were encouraged to share ideas across units on how to best serve students.
-Mixing of creative ideas, effective strategies, and deeper understandings of campus needs led to innovations such as campus-sponsored food pantries, university-sanctioned clothing closets, emergency aid grants, veteran services, and reemployment support for staff.
+In addition to excelling in their assigned role or position, staff at many MPPWSA institutions were incentivized to work on projects outside of their normal division and function.
+For an example of how allowing work across silos contributes to a promising place to work, take a look at this year’s featured institutions in terms of dining services, counseling services, academic advising, and financial aid, to name a few.
+One reason for the success of these campus services is a result of the cross pollination that occurred when they were encouraged to share ideas across units on how to best serve diverse faculty, staff, and students.
+Mixing of creative ideas, effective strategies, and deeper understandings of campus needs led to innovations like campus-sponsored food pantries, vegan/vegetarian diet options, university-sanctioned clothing closets, emergency aid grants, year-round housing and dining services, veteran support services, and reemployment assistance for staff.
+Readers of this year’s report might consider these examples when developing strategic plans or staffing practices of their own.

 FOSTERING A SENSE OF BELONGING